eventnetusa/eventnet/src/_drafts/decades-greatest-hits-holiday-ed.md

     video_block:
       video_id:
   - text_block_markdown: >-
-      ## **2016 \| Owners.com: Mobile Open House**
+      ## **2016 \| Owners.com Mobile Open House Tour**

-      Owners.com partnered with EventNetUSA to bring its online, self-directed approach to home buying/selling to life.
-Key objectives: Attract consumer and media attention and provide a platform to support brand awareness and education of this new alternative to buying and selling a home.
-Our
+      Owners.com partnered with EventNetUSA to bring its online, self-directed approach to home buying and selling to life.
+And we delivered\!
+By transforming our 53' tractor trailer into a mobile house on wheels complete with front yard games and a backyard bbq.
+Inside, guests were introduced to the platform with a self-guided, interactive digital experience.
+Touring events and high visibility locations across the US brought the media and consumers in droves\!
-      solution: A 53’ tractor trailer transformed into a Mobile Open House complete with a interactive front yard\!
     single_image_block:
       single_image_path: /uploads/owners-article-2.jpg
     double_image_block: